How Will You Deal With Life’s Obstacles or Negative Feelings

 All feelings—both those that bring us joy and those that cause us pain and difficulty—are part of the human experience.
 There’s a strong link between all of these feelings.

 While facing obstacles, no painful emotion should be denied or ignored.
 Instead, focus on your emotions and try to put them into words.
-You can do some expressive writing if that helps you.
-You don’t need much time for that; even a few minutes will suffice.

 The intensity of the feeling will fade once you have named it and allowed yourself to feel it without resistance, and you will be able to begin to see the thoughts behind the feeling or accept a healthy response to what’s happening.